 Restrictions due to NCTM policy include the following:

-- Cospeakers cannot be added or changed once the proposal form has been submitted for review.
+- Speakers cannot be added or changed once the proposal form has been submitted for review.

 - Selling or promoting products is not allowed in NCTM presentations.
 You may describe how materials, etc. are used in classrooms but your presentation focus cannot be on selling the product.
-If you wish to promote or sell a product at the Regional Conference, please contact our sales and marketing team at firstname.lastname@example.org.
+If you wish to promote or sell a product at the NCTM 2015 Regional Conferences & Expositions, contact our sales team firstname.lastname@example.org.

-- Please observe copyright and trademark rules.
+- Observe copyright and trademark rules.
 If you plan to use copyrighted or trademarked resources or songs, you must obtain appropriate permissions prior to submitting your proposal.

 What should I consider when writing my title and description?